belian-earth/wheredd/README.md

 <!-- badges: end -->

-**wheredd** provides streamlined access to forest carbon offset project boundary data.
+**wheredd** is an R package that provides streamlined access to forest carbon project boundary data.
 The package builds a local DuckDB database from the [CECIL forest carbon boundaries dataset](https://source.coop/cecil/forest-carbon-boundaries), making it easy to query and analyze REDD+ and carbon offset project locations.